kubaparol/10x-gym-planner/.ai/api-plan.md

 - **PDF Import** (Business process, no dedicated table):
   - Handles the conversion of PDF workout plans into a structured training plan.
-  - Endpoints will support uploading PDF files.
+  - Endpoints will support uploading PDF files and handling candidate conversion results.

 ## 2. Endpoints